Judge's daughter sentenced in pot brownie case

 Sydney Marquez, 29, gets 4 years in prison but will take part in an intensive drug treatment program that will allow her to get out in less than 6 months if she's successful.

-One Suffolk judge sentenced the daughter of another judge Friday to drug treatment in prison for giving a marijuana-laced brownie to her 4-year-old son.
+One Suffolk judge sentenced another judge's daughter Friday to drug treatment in prison for giving a marijuana-laced brownie to her 4-year-old son.

 Sydney Marquez, 29, of Port Jefferson, the daughter of Suffolk County Court Judge Jeffrey Arlen Spinner, was sentenced to 4 years and must go to the Willard Drug Treatment Campus upstate.
 If she successfully completes the intensive program, she can leave prison in less than 6 months and serve the rest of her time on parole.